 Last Swing High & Last Swing Low

-- Last swing high –A swing high is formed when the high of a price is greater than a given number of highs positioned around it.
+- Last swing high – A swing high is formed when the high of a price is greater than a given number of highs positioned around it.

 - Last swing low – A swing low is created when a low is lower than any other point over a given time period

-- Time Frame for swing -you can choose any time-frame
+- Time Frame for swing - you can choose any time-frame

 - Plus or minus pips - you can also adjust the stop loss or take profit from the highest or lowest swing price

-We have given you some control over the terminal so that you can turn on or off features you do not like, for example when you run the application for the first time you have help pop-ups on all controls explaining how to use them, this can irritate some people.
+We have given you some control over the terminal so that you can turn on or off features you do not like, for example when you run the application for the first time you have help pop-ups on all controls explaining how to use them, which can irritate some people.

 Order Confirmation Dialogs